framessh/embedder/readme.md

 - **Frame button clicked** - the event is emitted when a button is clicked
 - **Frame transaction** - the event is emitted when a transaction data is received
 - **Frame mint** - the event is emitted when a MINT action is invoked
+- **Frame notication popup** - the event is emitted when a notification popup is invoked
+- **Frame transaction popup** - the event is emitted when a transaction popup is invoked

 The host page can listen to these events and respond accordingly with the data provided in the event.
 Check the console logs in the demo for examples of the events emitted.